FarewellAddress.org

 A New Chapter for FarewellAddress.org

-For the past few years, FarewellAddress.org has served as a platform for exploring the warnings and wisdom of George Washington’s Farewell Address — a document that remains one of the most important statements on the responsibilities of citizenship and the dangers that threaten our republic.
+For the past several years, FarewellAddress.org has served as a platform for exploring the warnings and wisdom of George Washington’s Farewell Address — a document that remains one of the most important statements on the responsibilities of citizenship and the dangers that threaten our republic.
 We are now embarking on a new chapter in our evolution as an organization.

 The Founder's Enlightenment Project will become the public home of the organization's work.